Alhajjy/A-beautiful-Navbar/README.md

 # A-beutiful-Navbar
-Navbar using a different colors in Arabic
+I used a different colors for building this navbar.

+This project is a good assignment for begginers to learn how to mix colors with gradient.